Kaiserabbas/crypto-currencies/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse.
+I would also like to credit to Nelson Sakwa the author of the original design, as required by the Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>